trufflesuite/trufflesuite.com/src/docs/truffle/how-to/use-the-build-pipeline.md

 title: Use the Build pipeline
 layout: docs.hbs
 ---
-# Use the Build pipeline
+# Use the build pipeline

 <p class="alert alert-warning">
 <strong>Alert</strong>: This command is deprecated.
 Please use third-party build tools like webpack or grunt, or see our <a href="/boxes">Truffle Boxes</a> for an example.